Hamburg Noir

 William Gibson’s cyberpunk classic is a hardboiled pulp set in a dystopian future.
 After decades of broken promises, it’s coming to your screen soon.
 Honest.

-Neuromancer won the Philip K. Dick Award for best original science fiction novel of 1984, but Gibson explicitly modeled the story on the hardboiled detective templates of Dashiell Hammett and Raymond Chandler in the 1930s and 1940s.
-His protagonist, Case, is an updated version of Chandler’s Philip Marlowe, a “cowboy” and “detective” manipulated into violating his own admittedly crude moral code.
-Molly, the femme fatal “razorgirl” who recruits him, is named after the “molls” of 1940s film noir.
+His protagonist, Henry Dorsett Case, is an updated version of Chandler’s Philip Marlowe, a “cowboy” manipulated into violating his own crude moral code.
+Molly Millions, the femme fatal “razorgirl” who recruits him, is named after the “molls” of 1940s film noir.
 And her employer is a suave, shadowy figure named Armitage.

 A thief, he’d worked for other, wealthier thieves, employers who provided the exotic software required to penetrate the bright walls of corporate systems, opening windows into rich fields of data.